gerardfrez/dra-gerry.github.io/athens.md

 ## Parthenon on the Acropolis

 The Parthenon is a magnificent marble temple located on the Acropolis and it was dedicated to Athena Parthenos, the Greek goddess of wisdom and war.
 The Parthenon is renowned for its Doric architecture, featuring a rectangular floor plan, a colonnade of fluted columns, and intricate sculptures and Despite enduring centuries of damage, it remains a powerful symbol of ancient Greek culture and architectural brilliance.
-> TIP: A recently built museum beside the Parthenon must not be missed because it contains artefacts from acropolis.
+> TIP: A recently built museum beside the Parthenon must not be missed because it contains artefacts from Acropolis.
 ![open1](./parthe1.jpeg)
 ![openFra](./nik2.jpeg)
 ![openFra](./parthe2.jpeg)

 ## The Panathenaic Stadium

 This stadium hosted the opening and closing ceremonies of the first modern Olympics in 1896 and It is the finishing point for the annual Athens Classic Marathon.
-It is also the last venue in Greece from where the Olympic flame handover ceremony to the host nation takes place.[6][7]
+It is also the last venue in Greece from where the Olympic flame handover ceremony to the host nation takes place.
 > The only stadium in the world built entirely of marble.
 ![open1](./stadium.jpeg)